knee-koh/MarIOnette/README.md

 ### A few examples and templates have been prepared to get you up and running (see the Examples folder)
 [Post-it Drawing Robot](https://www.youtube.com/watch?v=nJkThBeOZog)

-A more general video describing the interface, mixing motors + LEDs, and gotchas is coming soon!

 ### Requirements
 - [Blender 3.0 or above](https://www.blender.org/download/)
 - [Arduino 2.0](https://www.arduino.cc/en/software) (Earlier versions have also been tested to work)